Teoroo-CMC/PiNNAcLe-FT/README.md

 │   ├── geo/                                 # The input structures of liquid water with an excess proton │   │   ├── wat64_h3o+.vasp                  # In the vasp format
 │   │   └── wat64_h3o+.xyz                   # In the ASE extxyz format
-│   ├── MACE-r2scan-<...>/                   # The NVT trajectories of FM at the temerature of <...>
+│   ├── MACE-r2scan-<...>/                   # The NVT trajectories at the temerature of <...>
 │   │   ├── NVT-<...>-1000ps-wat64_h3o+.log  # The placeholder for the ASE trajectory log file
 │   │   └── NVT-<...>-1000ps-wat64_h3o+.traj # The placeholder for the ASE trajectory file
-│   ├── mix_dataset/                         # The final FM dataset in the Tensorflow dataset format
+│   ├── mix_dataset/                         # The final dataset in the Tensorflow dataset format
 │   │   ├── mixProton_330K_400K_500K.yml     # The configuration file of the dataset
 │   │   └── mixProton_330K_400K_500K.tfr     # The record file of the dataset
-│   ├── nvt_md_mace_r2scan.nf                # The Nextflow script to run MD simulation by mace-matpes-r2scan-0 FM
+│   ├── nvt_md_mace_r2scan.nf                # The Nextflow script for MD driven by mace-matpes-r2scan-0 FM
 │   ├── nextflow.config                      # The configuration file of Nextflow on the Alvis platform
-│   └── build_dataset.py                     # The python code to collected samples from the trajectories
+│   └── build_dataset.py                     # The python code to build the dataset
-├── 2_PiNet2_init/                           # Directory: the initial PiNet2-P3 model trained on FM datasets
+├── 2_PiNet2_init/                           # Directory: the initial PiNet2-P3 models trained on FM datasets
 │   ├── PiNet2_Seed*_Init/                   # The three PiNet2-P3 models
 │   │   ├── eval/events.<...>                # The validation event file
 │   │   ├── checkpoint                       # The file storing the paths of actual checkpoint files